ILF Scotland

 Cookies on our website are not used to identify you personally.

-We store cookies on your device to ensure our web services function correctly for you.
-This enables you to start the process of completing an application, to save it and return to complete the application at a later time.
-When you return, the presence of the cookie on your device will allow you to return to the point in your application process where you last left it.
-However, if you choose not to allow cookies to be placed on your device, you will simply have to navigate through all the previously saved pages to get to the one you left.
+We store cookies on your device to ensure our web site works correctly for you.
+This means that if you start an application for funding, you will be able to save it and complete it at a later time. \The ‘cookie’ on your device will let you start from the point in your application process where you stopped.
+However, if you decline cookies, you will have to go through all the previously saved pages to get to the one you left.

 Measuring website usage (Google Analytics)

-We use Google Analytics to help make sure our website is meeting the needs of its users and to help us make improvements, for example, improving our website’s search facility.
-Google Analytics works by placing a number of cookies (as detailed in section 12 below (Google Analytics)) on your computer.
+We use Google Analytics to help make sure our website is meeting your needs and to help us make improvements.

 Google Analytics stores information about:

-• how many times people download forms and information sheets from our website
+• how many times forms are downloaded or information is viewed;

-The Google Analytics software does not collect or store your personal information (for example your name or email address), so the information that is collected using the Google Analytics software cannot be used to identify who you are.
-It does collect your unique IP Address to count the number of times you visit our web pages and access the documents but there is no corresponding link to your personal identity.
+Google Analytics does not collect or store your personal information (for example your name or email address), so the information that is collected using Google Analytics cannot be used to identify who you are.
+It does collect your IP Address (a unique address for your computer) to count the number of times you visit our website and what you look at on our website. but it does not tell us who you are.
 It lets us know how the website is being used, not who is using it.

-We do not allow Google to use or share our analytics data with any third party and only named ILF Scotland staff members have access to the analytics reports for usage and service improvement requirements as described above.
+We do not allow Google to use or share our analytics data with any other companies and only a few ILF Scotland staff have can see the reports from Google Analytics.

 Google Analytics